Rosalind Howard, Countess of Carlisle: Death and legacy

 By the time Lord Carlisle died in 1911, Lady Carlisle's autocracy had estranged her from most of her children and friends.
 She strongly disapproved of her daughters' flirtatiousness and bitterly argued with her eldest son Charles, a Tory politician.
-For several years, Lady Carlisle refused to speak to her daughter Dorothy due to her marriage to the brewer Francis Henley (afterwards Baron Henley).
+For several years, Lady Carlisle refused to speak to her daughter Lady Dorothy due to her marriage to the brewer Francis Henley (afterwards Baron Henley).
 Lady Henley later claimed that her mother was privately a tyrant, despite appearing at her best in public.

 Her husband left most of the family property to her for life and instructed her to divide it among their children upon her death.
-Rosalind, Countess of Carlisle, died on 12 August 1921 at her home in Kensington Palace Gardens, having survived all her sons except for Geoffrey, and was cremated at Golders Green Crematorium four days later.
+The Countess of Carlisle died on 12 August 1921 at her home in Kensington Palace Gardens, having survived seven of her children, and was cremated at Golders Green Crematorium four days later.
 Her ashes were interred alongside her husband's at Lanercost Priory on 18 August, with Geoffrey as the chief mourner.
 The surviving children found her last will and testament to be unfair and agreed to redivide the inheritance.
-Her daughter Cecilia succeeded her as president of the British Women's Temperance Association.
+Her daughter Lady Cecilia succeeded her as president of the British Women's Temperance Association.